CosmicMind/Graph/README.md

 ### Real-Time Action

 Engagement drives experience.
 When a user engages your application, an Action object may be used to capture all the relevant data in a single snapshot.
 An Action does this, very much like a Bond, by relating Subjects to Objects.
 Below is an example of a user purchasing many books.
-It may be thought of as User Purchased these Book(s).
+It may be thought of as "User Purchased these Book(s)".

 ```swift
 let graph: Graph = Graph()